Mvnshi/Clear-Saved-Items-on-Amazon/README.md

 # Clear-Saved-Items-on-Amazon

 Have you ever struggled with deleting all the items from your saved item section in your Amazon cart?
 If so, this script is here to save the day!
-The Amazon Cart Item Deletion Automation is a simple JavaScript code snippet that automates the process of removing all items from the saved item section in your Amazon cart.
+This file is a simple JavaScript code snippet that automates the process of removing all items from the saved item section in your Amazon cart.

 ## Usage